Using Driver Verifier to identify issues with Windows drivers for advanced users

 - Verify Enabled: The driver is currently verified.

-- Verify Disabled: The driver is currently not verified.
+- Verify Disabled: The driver isn't currently verified.

 - Verify Enabled (Reboot Needed): The driver is verified only after the next restart.

-- Verify Disabled (Reboot Needed): The driver is currently verified but is not verified after the next restart.
+- Verify Disabled (Reboot Needed): The driver is currently verified but isn't verified after the next restart.

 You can select one or several drivers from the list and switch the status using the two buttons under the list.
 You can also right-click a driver name to display the context menu, which lets you perform state toggling.